 Everyone’s least-favorite clown knows the value of a good joke, gag, or bit of tomfoolery.
 Don’t forget to keep it light, find the fun in life, and always embrace the laughter.

-But… just don’t feel like you need to climb into a sewer, or under someone’s bed to find laughter.
-It’s not down there.
+But… don’t feel like you need to climb into a sewer or hide under someone’s bed to find laughter.
+It’s usually not down there.

 5. The Babadook – Write your own story

 Sometimes people will try and put your life in a box and tell you what your life should look like.
 Take a page from the book of Babadook.
 Break out of others’ expectations of you and tell your own story.

 But… if your personal narrative involves you haunting and terrorizing people… Look, I’m not telling you what your story should be, but it’s certainly not that.

 There’s no bluer ocean than an actual blue ocean.
 Just like Jaws, you, too, are surrounded by possibilities.
 Be grateful for your opportunities, and know when it’s time to lunge for them.

 But… you might want to keep your mouth closed while you’re lunging.

 7. Samara Morgan – Step away from the TV